FFMG/myoddweb.bignumber.php/README.md

     {
         "require": {
-            "ffmg/myoddweb.bignumber.php": "0.3.0.1"
+            "ffmg/myoddweb.bignumber.php": "0.3.*"
         }
     }

-And then simply include "*MyOddweb\BigNumber\BigNumber.php*" in your script.
+And then simply include "*require_once "vendor/autoload.php"*" in your script, (or whatever path you use to composer).

+You can also browse the [package directly](https://packagist.org/packages/ffmg/myoddweb.bignumber.php).

 ### Direct download ###